Internal Linking for SEO – Beginners Guide

 An internal link is a hyperlink that directs users from one page on your website to another page within the same domain.

-Interlink connect related or relevant content, making it easier for both visitors and search engine crawlers to navigate your site.
+Internal links connect related content, making it easier for both visitors and search engine crawlers to navigate your site.

 Internal links typically use descriptive anchor text to clearly indicate what the linked page is about.